qunsheng/Bcrypt/README.md

 Bcrypt
 ======

-Password Authentication with Node, Mongoose and bcypt
+Password authentication with node, mongoose and bcypt